hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 While the API [offers numerous primitives][kubernetes-api] to work with, here are a few that are important for our example today:

-* **Pods**: Pods are a collection of closely coupled containers that are scheduled together on the same node, allowing them to share volumes and a local network.
-They are smallest units that can be deployed within a Kubernetes cluster.
+* **Pods** are a collection of closely coupled containers that are scheduled together on the same node, allowing them to share volumes and a local network.
+They are the smallest units that can be deployed within a Kubernetes cluster.

-* **Labels**: Labels are arbitrary key/value pairs (e.g. `name: app` or `stage: production`) associated with Kubernetes resources.
+* **Labels** are arbitrary key/value pairs (e.g. `name: app` or `stage: production`) associated with Kubernetes resources.
 They allow for an easy way to select and organise sets of resources.

-* **Replication Controllers**: Replication Controllers ensure that a specified number of pods (of a specific kind) are running at any given time.
+* **Replication Controllers** ensure that a specified number of pods (of a specific kind) are running at any given time.
 They group pods via labels.

-* **Services**: Services offer a logical grouping of a set of pods that perform the same function.
+* **Services** offer a logical grouping of a set of pods that perform the same function.
 By providing a persistent name, IP address or port for this set, they offer service discovery and load balancing.

 If this all seems a bit too abstract at the moment, do not fret.
-We're now going to jump into a practical example that demonstrates how these bits work in practice to help us deploy our Django app.
+We're now going to jump into an example that demonstrates how these bits work in practice to help us deploy our Django app.

 ## Practical example on Google Container Engine